 - August 31, 2018

-Question: What time do I have to arrive for the Commencement ceremony?
+Question: What time do I need to arrive for the Commencement ceremony?

-Answer: All students will need to arrive 1 hour prior to their scheduled ceremony.
+Answer: All students will need to arrive at the tented staging area in the open grass area between the Lancer Arms residence halls for check-in 1 hour prior to their scheduled ceremony.
+Please arrive early to enable ample time for parking.
 Click here for detailed information regarding the day of Commencement.

 Question: Is there a rehearsal?

-Answer: No. Graduates need to arrive one hour prior to their ceremony time to check in and receive instructions.
+Answer: Rehearsal takes place after check-in.
+Graduates must arrive one hour prior to their ceremony time to receive their walking cards and all instructions.

 Question: Will there be sign language interpreting?